Long-Term Disability (LTD) Claims for Anesthesiologists

 What If My Insurance Company Denies My Long-Term Disability Claim?

 As mentioned, insurance companies routinely deny LTD claims.
 However, when your claim is denied, you have the right to appeal.
 The administrative appeal stage is a critical phase.
-If you have a group policy, then it is governed by ERISA law.
+If you have a group policy, then it is likely governed by ERISA law.
 This means that if your insurance company denies your initial claim, the appeal stage is your last opportunity to submit new or updated evidence.
 This is significant if your appeal is denied and must go to litigation.

 However, this is not a process you must do alone.
 While many claimants decide to handle this process by themselves, it is beneficial to have a long-term disability lawyer to help assist you.
 An attorney can act as a point of contact between you and the insurance company.
 The LTD lawyers from Chisholm Chisholm & Kilpatrick have over three decades of experience dealing with insurance companies and know how they operate.
 We want to alleviate the stress associated with the long-term disability claim process so you may focus on what is most important: your health.

-Call CCK Today for a Free Consultation
+Call CCK Today for a Free Case Evaluation

 If your insurance company denies your long-term disability claim, you may want to contact an attorney.
 The legal team at CCK is prepared to fight for your benefits.
 We will represent you throughout the entire process.
 Even after your insurance company approves your benefits, we can continue to represent you should they require further information.